The Bestseller Code

 - Archer and Jockers “are ‘literature-friendly’ and want good books to succeed.”
 Wired“

-- "It’s appealing to imagine that Archer and Jockers have built an intelligent catalogue of the American reader’s taste and will” — The New Yorker.
+- “It’s appealing to imagine that Archer and Jockers have built an intelligent catalog of the American reader’s taste and will” — The New Yorker.

 - “If Archer & Jockers won’t tell publishers exactly how to detect a bestseller in a slush pile do they at least tell authors how to write to avoid the slush pile?
 I think that they do. — Book Business Magazine

 - “reveals the diverse directions in which popular fiction may be taken. . . the bestseller-ometer may find its most noble application as a democratizing force” — The Atlantic